Try Out Our NEW Disneyland Ticket Calculator!

 Kusafiri Coffee Shop & Bakery – Africa | Quick Service Restaurant

 Looking for a handheld breakfast for your early-morning ride on Kilimanjaro Safaris or a quick lunch before the Festival of the Lion King?
-Visit the Kusafiri Coffee Shop & Bakery for eats like the Colossal Cinnamon Roll, Spinach and Feta Quiche, Pistachio Honey Croissant, or Combination Chicken and Shrimp Curry and a cup of Irish Coffee.
+Visit the Kusafiri Coffee Shop & Bakery for eats like the Colossal Cinnamon Roll, Pistachio Honey Croissant, or a flatbread with marinated chicken or pork and a cup of African Coffee with Amarula Cream Liqueur.

 Mahindi – Africa | Snack & Drink Stand